elenderg/PAL-1000/instruções de compilação.md

 `If the term's variable is nil, abort with "Invalid use of whereabouts, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`

-`Add an intermediate given "pointer_" and the rider's token's first.`
+`Add an intermediate given "pointer" and the rider's token's first.`

 `Add a fragment given the load address tag and the term's variable and the intermediate.`